 With the Disk Encryption action, you can use BitLocker to remotely protect your Windows device’s data by ciphering its volumes.
 To do so, you can follow these steps:

 Make sure your device is compatible with BitLocker

 There are three requirements for a device to be compatible with BitLocker:

-- Your device must be running Windows 10 Professional, Enterprise or Education.
-BitLocker is not included in any other version of Windows, and Prey can only work with BitLocker in Windows 10.
+- Your device must be running Windows 10 or above, Professional, Enterprise or Education editions.
+BitLocker is not included in any other version of Windows, and Prey can only work with BitLocker in Windows 10 or above.

 - Your device must have a physical Trusted Platform Module (TPM) installed and active.
 This will physically keep your encryption keys safe.
 If your device does not have a TPM installed, BitLocker will not be able to encrypt your data.

 - The required service to run BitLocker must be up to date; if this service is outdated, you can update it by executing the following command:

 You can also review if your device is compatible with BitLocker directly on your Prey panel.
 On the actions sidebar, you should see the “ Disk encryption” option.

 If a yellow alert appears below the action, your device is not compatible and you will not be able to encrypt your data.
 If the action is not supported, but you believe your device meets all the requirements, just click on the Disk encryption button and a pop-up should tell you exactly what is missing.